MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

-# CTF Map
+# CTF Map - Map maker

-This mod handles creating and loading maps.

-## Attributions

-- Indestructible nodes adapted from various mods in `minetest_game`.

 ## Creating a new map

 ### 1. Dependencies

-* Minetest 0.4.16 or later.
+* Minetest 5.0.0 or later.
-* Mods
-  * ctf_map (by copying the folder from this game to `minetest/mods`)
+* `ctf_map` modpack (by copying the folder from this game to `minetest/mods`)
-  * worldedit and worldedit_commands.
+* `worldedit` and `worldedit_commands`.

 ### 2. Find an area

 * Can use Minetest Game and any mapgen.
 * It must be a cube, and the barrier will be in the exact center.
-* It should be around 230x230 in surface area, but this can vary.
+* It should be around 230x230 in surface area, but this can be lesser.
 * Feel free to modify the area to your needs.

 ### 3. Select the area

-There are multiple ways do this, this is the simplist in most cases.
+There are multiple ways do this, this is the simplest in most cases.

 * If you haven't modified the map at all, do the following to speed up barrier placement:
   * Stop Minetest.